 HOW CAN I BECOME INVOLVED?

 You may want to meet people who enjoy discussing a variety of spiritual and social justice issues.
 You may want to explore your own inner spirituality in a supportive small group.
 Maybe you want to get to know other open-minded people in a more relaxed social setting.
 Perhaps you want to learn about and discuss issues that affect our community and the world.
 There are many ways to get involved in North Shore Unitarian Church.
-This is a small sampling of the opportunities members have to get to know one another:
+You can also sign up for our Newsletter to learn about dates and times for these groups.
+Here is a small sampling of the opportunities members have to get to know one another:

 Interested in becoming a North Shore Unitarian Church member, or simply learning more about Unitarian Universalism?
 Join us as we explore the history of Unitarian Universalism and of NSUC and answer any questions you may have about us.